Islamorada Sandbars

 Note: There are delicate seagrass beds on either side of the Islamorada sandbar.
 Sadly there are lots of “prop scars” from where people have damaged the seagrass beds.

-Continue Reading: St. Pete Beach
+Continue Reading: Grayton Beach

 Please help minimize your boating impact on the ocean!
 Damage from boats and propellers can kill large areas of seagrass, which is extremely destructive to the ecosystem.